ipoerner/largo/README.md

 current path.
 Thus, you'll need to explicitly change to the directory you want to see mounted in the container.

+Once the container is running, you'll end up with a login shell of the `cargo` user.
+This user is basically a mapping of your host's user ID to a local user who has sudo rights and uses the password 'cargo'.
+All files created locally by the `cargo` user will be owned by your original user on the host system.

-You can append a list of additional arguments to the `docker run`command if you like.
+You can also append a list of additional arguments to the `docker run`command if you like – for instance, for adding additional mount points.

 ## <a name="dirstruct"></a>Directory Structure